-I’m not sure where I got the original recipe, but it seriously called for just these four ingredients pictured above.
+I’m not sure where I got the original recipe, but it called for just four real food ingredients.
 Which of course I couldn’t leave alone.
 How could we have a soup without onions or garlic?
 And think of the boost nutritionally it would get from using chicken bone broth instead of plain water?

 So my adaptation calls for seven ingredients (do we need to count a bit of oil and salt?), which is still pretty simple, you have to admit.

-The flavor is all good curry-ness, and you can make it spicy by adding hot curry (or a bit of cayenne if using regular curry powder).
+The flavor is all good curry-ness, and you can make it spicy by adding hot curry (or a bit of cayenne if using regular curry powder), which I always do.

-And it’s surprisingly hearty for being a meatless dish, Brian thought I should bottle it and sell it as a weight-loss plan because it was so filling!
+This soup is surprisingly hearty for being a meatless dish – Brian thought I should bottle it and sell it as a weight-loss plan because it was so filling!

 Fast and Easy Curried Red Lentil Soup